 Table of Contents

-AI tools have made that significantly faster.
-Not by replacing the thinking — you still need to know your keywords, your audience, and your content — but by handling the drafting so you can focus on the editing.
+AI tools have made that a lot faster.
+Not by replacing the thinking — you still need to know your keywords, your audience, and your content — but by handling the drafting so you can spend your time editing instead.

-This guide covers exactly how to use AI for Pinterest in a way that saves real time without making your content sound generic or robotic.
+This guide covers exactly how to use AI for Pinterest in a way that saves real time without making your content sound generic or robotic — and at the end, I’ll show you how far I’ve taken my own AI powered Pinterest setup.

 Recommended reading: Pinterest Keyword Research